The Most Expensive Thing in Your Business Is What You Haven't Written Down

 Your business knows more than your website shows.

-Every business owner I sit down with says some version of this.
+Every business owner I sit down with says some version of “it’s all in my head.”

 It’s all in their head.
 And their head is full.